krex4715/stewart_platform_Dynamics/README.md

 ### ---------
 This is the inverse Dynamics code of the Stewart platform.
-You can see the Force supporting the platform weight in figure
+You can see the Joint Force supporting the platform weight in figure
 ![Picture1](img/examp1.png)
 ![Picture2](img/examp2.png)